Puyodead1/ChunkSpawnerLimiter/README.md

 ## Credit Where Credit is Due

-This is a fork of the original plugin by Cyprias, which is aimed to be compatible with newer versions of Minecraft and to have some updated features, with the permission of Cyprias.
+This is a fork of the original plugin by Cyprias which can be found on [dev.bukkit.org](https://dev.bukkit.org/projects/chunkspawnerlimiter), which is aimed to be compatible with newer versions of Minecraft and to have some updated features.
+I have gotten Cyprias's permission to maintain my fork and upload to SpigotMC.

 ## Synopsis

 ChunkSpawnerLimiter limits the number of mobs a chunk can spawn.
+It can prevent spawn events if the chunk is at capacity, cull at certain intervals, and check when chunks are loaded/unloaded.

 Functionality: